 - Neil Littlejohns, Director of Product Management at TunnelBear

-Here’s my framework for tackling the problem of feature parity across multiple platforms.
+This is my framework for tackling the problem of feature parity across multiple platforms.

-My product at Movoto is organized into three layers – backend, microservices, and applications.
-Based on that, here’s how we tackled team organization and feature parity, though your mileage may vary.
+My product at Movoto is organized into three layers - backend, microservices, and applications.
+Based on that, this is how we tackled team organization and feature parity, though your mileage may vary.
 Note that I did not have to develop for either Windows or MacOS, so I only had web, iOS, and Android, but you can apply similar principles.

 Note: We were in a unique situation with offshore teams.
-Our app developers were in China, and our web / services / backend developers were in India.
-Here’s how I would have organized it if everyone were co-located with me.
+Our app developers were in China, and our web / services / backend developers were in India. 's how I would have organized it if everyone were co-located with me.